panoply/syncify/readme.md

 # Package Schema

 Syncify exposes a large set of configuration options.
-If you are using a text editor like [VS Code](https://code.visualstudio.com/) or one which supports extension of [JSON Schema Specs](https://json-schema.org/specification.html) then you can extend `package.json` schemas.
+If you are using a text editor like [VS Code](https://code.visualstudio.com/) or one which supports [JSON Schema Specs](https://json-schema.org/specification.html) then you can extend `package.json` schemas.
 JSON schema specs provide features like hover descriptions, validations, auto-completion and intellisense for JSON file types.
 Extending the package schema will enable these capabilities be provided to the `syncify` field.

 > It is **highly recommended** that you extend the `package.json` json specifications.

 ### Generate Schemas (vscode users)

-Syncify can automatically generate the `package.json` schema specs for developers using the VS Code text editor.
-The settings reference will be written within a `.vscode` directory.
+Syncify can automatically generate the `package.json` schema specs for developers using the VSCode text editor.
+The settings reference will be written within the `.vscode` directory relative to root.
 Use the following command:

 ```
 syncify --vsc